Original Title: The Disco Exorcist

 Finally, not that much blood

-So: Maybe the mix isn’t as well as in Nun of That, the Disco Exorcist focuses mainly on its 70s look and sex.
+So: Maybe the mix isn’t as good as in Nun of That, the Disco Exorcist focuses mainly on its 70s look and sex.
 Nevertheless, it remains fun and when the horror is here, it’s nice!